 On the flanks of the line at equal distance from each other were the dragoons and volunteers, hastening the stragglers, often with severe gestures and bitter words.
 After this cavalry came a file of forty baggage wagons filled with luggage and Indians.
 The sick were lying in them, rudely jolted, under a canvas which, far from protecting them from the dust and heat, only deprived them of air, for they were as if buried under this burning canopy – several died.”

-Across the great prairies of Illinois they marched, crossed the Mississippi River at Quincy, Missouri made their way along the rivers in Missouri, and entered Kansas Territory south of Independence, Missouri.
+Across the great prairies of Illinois, they marched, crossed the Mississippi River at Quincy, Missouri, made their way along the rivers in Missouri, and entered Kansas Territory south of Independence, Missouri.
 When they arrived at Osawatomie, Kansas, on November 4, 1838, 42 of the 859 Potawatomi had died.
-Making matters worse, winter was coming on and there were no houses, despite the government promise.
-Obviously, the Potawatomi were upset and Father Petit, who was very sick at the time, stayed with them for a few weeks.
-During this time, he made arrangements with Jesuit Father Christian Hoecken, who operated St. Mary’s Sugar Creek Mission, for the Indians to move to the site.
+Making matters worse, winter was coming on, and there were no houses, despite the government promise.
+The Potawatomi were upset and Father Petit, who was very sick at the time, stayed with them for a few weeks.
+He made arrangements with Jesuit Father Christian Hoecken, who operated St. Mary’s Sugar Creek Mission, for the Indians to move to the site.
 Located about 20 miles south of Osawatomie, near present Centerville, Kansas, the mission had been established the previous year for a group of Potawatomi, including Chiefs Kee-wau-nay and Nas-waw-kay, who had relocated voluntarily.

 Three years after their arrival, Mother Rose Philippine Duchesne came to the mission in 1841, where she taught school to the young members of the tribe.
 She established the first Indian school for girls west of the Mississippi River.
-By that time she was 72 years old and her health was failing.
-Unable to do much work, she dedicated herself primarily to a ministry of contemplative prayer, impelling the Indians to name her Quah-kah-ka-num-ad, “Woman-Who-Prays-Always.”
-She was canonized in 1988, the first female saint west of the Mississippi River.
+By that time, she was 72 years old, and her health was failing.
+Unable to do much work, she dedicated herself primarily to a ministry of contemplative prayer, urging the Indians to name her Quah-kah-ka-num-ad, “Woman-Who-Prays-Always.”
+She was canonized in 1988 the first female saint west of the Mississippi River.

 In 1861, the Potawatomi were offered a new treaty that gave them land in Oklahoma.
 Those who signed this treaty became the Citizen Band Potawatomi because they were given U.S. citizenship.
 Their headquarters today is in Shawnee, Oklahoma.

 Though the mission is no longer there, the site continues to commemorate the Potawatomi struggle at the St. Philippine Duchesne Memorial Park.
-In the 1980s, the Eastern Kansas Diocese bought 450 acres where the original Sugar Creek Mission had stood and the St. Philippine Duchesne Memorial Park was dedicated in 1988 with a large circular altar and a 30-foot tall metal cross.
-The park also features seven wooden crosses with metal plaques to honor those who died there, as well as a number of interpretive signs that display information about the Potawatomi Indians and the original mission buildings.
+In the 1980s, the Eastern Kansas Diocese bought 450 acres where the original Sugar Creek Mission stood.
+The St. Philippine Duchesne Memorial Park was dedicated in 1988 with a large circular altar and a 30-foot tall metal cross.
+The park also features seven wooden crosses with metal plaques to honor those who died there and several interpretive signs that display information about the Potawatomi Indians and the original mission buildings.

-Today, the Potawatomi Trail of Death has been declared a Regional Historic Trail, and since 1988 a commemorative caravan follows the same trail every five years, starting at the Chief Menominee statue south of Plymouth, Indiana, and ending at the St. Philippine Duchesne Memorial Park near Centerville, Kansas.
+Today, the Potawatomi Trail of Death has been declared a Regional Historic Trail.
+Since 1988 a commemorative caravan follows the same trail every five years, starting at the Chief Menominee statue south of Plymouth, Indiana, and ending at the St. Philippine Duchesne Memorial Park near Centerville, Kansas.